DonorsChoose

-DonorsChoose is a United States-based nonprofit organization that allows individuals to donate directly to public school classroom projects.
+DonorsChoose is a United States–based nonprofit organization that allows individuals to donate directly to public school classroom projects.
 The organization has been given Charity Navigator's highest rating every year since 2005.
-In January 2018, they announced that 1 million projects had been funded.
-In 80% of public schools in the United States, at least one project has been requested on DonorsChoose.
+As of June 2024, the organization has funded 2.95 million projects and raised $1.64 billion for teachers and students.
+88% of public schools in the United States have at least requested one project on DonorsChoose.
 Schools from wealthy areas are more likely to make technology requests, while schools from less affluent areas are more likely to request basic supplies.
 It has been noted that repeat donors on DonorsChoose typically donate to projects they have no prior relationship with, and most often fund projects serving financially challenged students.

 History

 DonorsChoose was founded in 2000 by Charles Best, a social studies teacher at Wings Academy in The Bronx.
 Charles and his colleagues often spent their own money on school supplies for their students, and discussed materials they wished they could afford in the teachers' lunchroom.
 With the help of his students, he built the first version of the site in his classroom and invited colleagues to post material requests.